-- If a child discloses information that suggests possible abuse has taken place we recommend the following: - $\circ$ Listen to the child. - Never coach or lead the child. - Do not investigate or over question the child. - Reassure the child they were right to talk. - Inform the Nominated Person for Child Protection ASAP. - Record events (e.g. what the child has said, word for word) on CPOMs with the date and time - If a staff member receives information (e.g. third party) or sees something (e.g. suspicious bruise or mark) which gives them a cause for concern, they must inform the Nominated Person for Child Protection ASAP. - Staff should always consult with the Nominated person for Child Protection when they first begin to have concerns about a child.
-This process will help clarify what action if any, needs to be taken to meet the needs of the child. - Where staff feel a child is expressing or demonstrating extreme, radical view or behaviours they should make the Head Teacher/nominated person for Child Protection aware of their concerns. - In exceptional circumstances such as an emergency or a genuine concern that appropriate action has not been taken, staff members can speak directly to Children's Social Care - If staff has concerns regarding the conduct of another staff member they should inform the Head Teacher directly.
+- If a child discloses information that suggests possible abuse has taken place we recommend the following: - \circ Listen to the child. - Never coach or lead the child. - Do not investigate or over question the child. - Reassure the child they were right to talk. - Inform the DSL or DDSL ASAP. - Record events (e.g. what the child has said, word for word) on CPOMs with the date and time

+- If a staff member receives information (e.g. third party) or sees something (e.g. suspicious bruise or mark) which gives them a cause for concern, they must inform the DSL or DDSL ASAP. - Staff should always consult with the DSL or DDSL when they first begin to have concerns about a child.
+This process will help clarify what action if any, needs to be taken to meet the needs of the child. - Staff should never let fears of sharing information stand in the way of the need to safeguard and promote the welfare of children. - Where staff feel a child is expressing or demonstrating extreme, radical view or behaviours they should make the Head Teacher/DSL/DDSL aware of their concerns. - In exceptional circumstances such as an emergency or a genuine concern that appropriate action has not been taken, staff members can speak directly to Children's Social Care - If staff has concerns regarding the conduct of another staff member they should inform the Head Teacher directly.
 If the concern is regarding the Head Teacher conduct the staff member must contact the Chair of Governors - Where staff has concerns regarding safeguarding practices within school, the Head Teacher should be aware of these concerns.
 If after raising concerns, the staff member is not satisfied with the response/resultant action, staff members should challenge the decision and ask for a meeting to discuss possible actions.
 If after the said meeting the member of staff has concerns with the outcome, they should refer to the whistleblowing policy.